Haboob: Safety

 Eye and respiratory system protection is advisable for anyone who must be outside during a haboob.
 Moving to shelter is highly advised during a strong event.

 While operating a vehicle, drivers are advised to pull over to the side of the road and turn off their lights to avoid confusing other drivers in conditions of poor visibility.

 Occurrence

-Middle East
+West Asia

-Haboobs have been observed in the Sahara, Sahel (typically Sudan, where they were named and described), as well as across the Arabian Peninsula, throughout Kuwait, and in the most arid regions of Iraq.
+Haboobs have been observed across the Arabian Peninsula, throughout Kuwait, and in the most arid regions of Iraq.
 Haboob winds in the Arabian Peninsula, Iraq, and Kuwait are frequently created by the collapse of a thunderstorm.

 North Africa

 Haboob dust storm in Tozeur, southern Tunisia.

-African haboobs result from the northward summer shift of the Intertropical Convergence Zone into North Africa, bringing moisture from the Gulf of Guinea.
+African haboobs often occur in the Sahara and Sahel biogeographical regions, and most typically in Sudan, where they were named and described.
+They result from the northward summer shift of the Intertropical Convergence Zone into North Africa, bringing moisture from the Gulf of Guinea.

 Australia

 Haboobs in Australia may be frequently associated with cold fronts.
 The deserts of Central Australia, especially near Alice Springs, are particularly prone to haboobs, with sand and debris reaching several kilometers into the sky and leaving up to 30 cm of sand in the haboob's path.